Concerned Citizens: New London, Connecticut Residents Fight Sober Living

 Andrew E. Bartholemew, 26, died on March 8 in Amston.
 He was staying at the residence following his rehabilitation at Lebanon Pines, SCADD’s residential rehabilitation center.

 “It shocked us to our core, but it’s a business reality,” Malone explained.
 He stated that Bartholemew was out smoking cigarettes with other residents approximately an hour before he was discovered unconscious.
 SCADD has been asked by the Department of Public Health whether its staff pats down residents upon their return to the residence.
 Malone stated that home managers are not educated to make such decisions.

 About Vanderburgh House

 Since its inception, the national Sober House Directory has served as a go-to resource for those looking for help getting sober and finding sober living communities in their area.
 There are many more options to consider if a Vanderburgh House is not the ideal fit for you.

 Owner/Operators that partner with Vanderburgh House to provide sober living in their communities constitute the majority of our houses.
-As a member of our collective of sober living Operators, Vanderburgh Communities gives Charters to Operators who want to manage their own sober living home in partnership with us.
-This is a great chance to learn more about starting your own sober living facility.
-We cordially ask you to come meet with us so that we can go over the details of this great volunteer opportunity in your neighborhood.
+As a member of our collective of sober living Operators, Vanderburgh Communities gives Charters to Operators who want to manage their own sober living homes in partnership with us.
+This is a great chance to learn more about starting your sober living facility.
+We cordially ask you to come to meet with us so that we can go over the details of this great volunteer opportunity in your neighborhood.

 As a recovery-focused community, Vanderburgh House is dedicated to the success of every resident.
 Structured and recovery-focused sober living environments are provided by House Managers who are committed to helping our clients rebuild their lives without the use of drugs and alcohol.